-- The Broadmore – An iconic luxury resort in Colorado Springs that is a destination in its own right.
-Posh suites, an 18 hole golf course, 8 restaurants, and multiple pools.
+- The Broadmoor – An iconic luxury resort in Colorado Springs that is a destination in its own right.
+Posh suites, 36 holes of championship golf, 14 restaurants, and multiple pools.

 - The Stanley Hotel – Made famous as the inspiration for the hotel in The Shining, this iconic hotel is still in operation in Estes Park.

 - The Oxford – A historic Denver hotel that once hosted the first mountain elevator in the West, as well as Denver’s most famous Prohibition-era speakeasy.